 Sets the time stretch mode: different modes suit different material; also what Timestretch /Repitch operations you are doing will affect which TS mode is best.

 NB see Global Settings Menu to set the global time stretch mode.
-If this is set to the Repitch all, Individual clips cannot have And Individual Time stretch mode set mode set.
+If this is set to the Repitch all, Individual clips cannot have an Individual Time stretch mode set mode set.
+Repitch all applies FFT Timestretching to every clip.

 Time stretch modes are:

-On slowing down or speed up, like a turntable the pitch will change.
-NB for pitch changes, Repitch will use the Beats mode
+On slowing down or speeding up, like a turntable the pitch will change.
+NB for pitch changes, Repitch will use the Beats mode.

-Good for beats, where the timing is crucial
+Good for beats, where the timing is crucial, also preserves transients well.

-Good for melodic clips, but timing may wobble
+Good for melodic clips, but timing may wobble.
+Used on ‘Repitch All’

 Special mode for Junglists.
 Try it.
 See Speed options below.